Accounting for Leases

 After completing this course you will be able to:

-- Recognize differences between GAAP and IFRS when accounting for leases.
+- Recognize the difference between U.S. GAAP and IFRS affecting the lease accounting practice.

 Type of delivery method: